 2 Tbls.
 Himalayan salt

-4 – 2 cup wide mouth mason jars
+4 – large or 3 cup, wide mouth mason jars

 Sprigs of organic herbs are recommended (rosemary or oregano add potent nutrients)